bridgecrew-perf6/challenge-api-deployment-5/README.md

 * `prediction` itself contains itself two fields:
     * `price`: this key is associated to the price predicted by our model
     * `r2_score`: this key is associated to the estimate of the model's R² score (coefficient of determination) based on a segregated test set.
-Its purpose is to estimate the accuracy of the underlying model in general and can be ignored if not needed
+Its purpose is to estimate the accuracy of the underlying model in general and can be ignored if not needed.

-* `error` itself are telling the API's user that he didn't post the input data as expected and can take two forms:
-    * "features_missing_error": mandatory features were ommitted in the JSON input thus our model can't make a prediction
-    * "formatting_error": general error for formatting issues, more particularily it is because input data was not wrapped inside an object associated with the key `data`
+    It is sent back along with a HTTP status code `200 OK`.

+* `error` warns the client that it didn't post the input data as expected.
+It could be because of a mandatory attribute missing (such as `zip-code`) or wrong typing (such as floating number for `area` instead of an integer).
+All these errors are detected using **JSON Schema** validation according to the schema specified in [`assets/input_schema.json`](assets/input_schema.json).

+    `error` contains a one-line string representation of the validation error that was produced using the JSON Schema package.

+    It is sent back along with a HTTP status code `400 Bad Request`.

 <!-- Authors -->